NDIS Physiotherapy & Occupational Therapy

 - use of adapted techniques and technologies

-We recommend that new NDIS participants be transparent about their expectations and goals with our Occupational Therapists and Physiotherapists.
-This means being clear on defining their beliefs, expectations and goals in their service agreement so our therapists can develop a clear and realistic strategy on how to best help them achieve the goals.
+We work with new NDIS participants and their family or support network to set clear goals so our therapists can develop a robust and realistic plan on how to best help them achieve the goals.

-Typically, larger goals will be set with an NDIS planner and will already be stipulated in the respective NDIS plan (i.e. safe access to community).
+Typically, large broad goals will be set with an NDIS planner and will already be stipulated in the respective NDIS plan (i.e. safe access to community).